k33g/k33g.github.com/_posts/2015-03-25-RIOT-TRANSPILERS.md

 </yo-bob>
 {% endhighlight %}

-Then, you have to use riot executable to pre-compile the tag (see: [https://muut.com/riotjs/compiler.html#pre-compilation](https://muut.com/riotjs/compiler.html#pre-compilation)) and use a pre-processor (for my example it's **Babel**, because I want to develop with ES6), (see: [https://muut.com/riotjs/compiler.html#ecmascript-6](https://muut.com/riotjs/compiler.html#ecmascript-6))
+Then, you have to use riot executable to pre-compile the tag (see: [https://muut.com/riotjs/compiler.html# pre-compilation](https://muut.com/riotjs/compiler.html# pre-compilation)) and use a pre-processor (for my example it's **Babel**, because I want to develop with ES6), (see: [https://muut.com/riotjs/compiler.html# ecmascript-6](https://muut.com/riotjs/compiler.html# ecmascript-6))

 I would like to do that but with a in-browser "transpilation".
-If you read the source code of `compiler.js` : [https://github.com/muut/riotjs/blob/master/compiler.js#L113](https://github.com/muut/riotjs/blob/master/compiler.js#L113), you can see this method which is called when "es6" (`<script type="es6">`) is detected:
+If you read the source code of `compiler.js` : [https://github.com/muut/riotjs/blob/master/compiler.js# L113](https://github.com/muut/riotjs/blob/master/compiler.js# L113), you can see this method which is called when "es6" (`<script type="es6">`) is detected:

 {% highlight javascript %}
   function es6(js) {